seerier/Drone-Racing/README.md

 ### Domain Randomization

-To bridge the gap between Isaac Lab simulation and real-world deployment, I randomize physical parameters each episode.
-This systematic sim-to-real transfer strategy ensures the trained policy is robust to manufacturing tolerances, battery voltage variations, and environmental disturbances:
+To ensure the trained policy is robust to manufacturing tolerances, battery voltage variations, and environmental disturbances, I randomize physical parameters each episode.
+This domain randomization strategy is designed for future sim-to-real transfer to real Crazyflie hardware:

 | Parameter | Range |
 |---|---|